 For the period through March 31, 2018, we were responsible for 100% of development costs incurred by the collaboration for the advancement of aducanumab (aducanumab development expense).
-For the period April 1, 2018 through December 31, 2018, Eisai reimbursed us for 15% of aducanumab development expense incurred and, beginning January 1, 2019, is reimbursing us for 45% of aducanumab development expense incurred
+For the period April 1, 2018 through December 31, 2018, Eisai reimbursed us for 15% of aducanumab development expense incurred and, beginning January 1, 2019, is reimbursing us for 45% of aducanumab development expense incurred.

-In March 2019 we and Eisai announced the decision to discontinue the global Phase 3 trials, ENGAGE and EMERGE, designed to evaluate the efficacy and safety of aducanumab in patients with mild cognitive impairment due to AD and mild AD dementia.
-As a result of this decision, in the first quarter of 2019, we accrued approximately \$45.0 million related to the termination of various clinical trials and research and development contracts net of the expected 45% Eisai reimbursement of development costs incurred by the collaboration for the advancement of aducanumab.
+In the first quarter of 2019, as a result of the decision to discontinue the Phase 3 EMERGE and ENGAGE trials following the futility analysis, we accrued approximately \$45.0 million related to the termination of various clinical trials and research and development contracts net of the expected 45% Eisai reimbursement of development costs incurred under the Aducanumab Collaboration Agreement.

-Sales and marketing expense incurred was shared in proportion to the same region-based profit split that would have been utilized to co-promote aducanumab had it been commercialized.
+Sales and marketing expense are shared in proportion to the same region-based profit split that will be utilized to co-promote aducanumab.
 For additional information on the Aducanumab Collaboration Agreement, please read Note 19, Collaborative and Other Relationships, to our consolidated financial statements included in our 2018 Form 10-K.